 IMPORTANT: DO NOT overfill the crankcase (oil above "F" mark) as this CAN result in engine overheating, loss of power, and possible engine damage.

 Dipstick Operating Range

 Changing Engine Crankcase Oil/Oil Filter

-Change the engine crankcase oil after every 100 hours of operation and replace the oil filter every other oil change (every 200 hours of operation).
+For Model MT and MTEFI, change the engine crankcase oil after every 100 hours of operation and replace the oil filter every other oil change (every 200 hours of operation).